Bolt-CE/bolt/README.md

 ## Overview

-**Bolt Community Edition** is a community-driven fork of the original Bolt repository, developed to provide more frequent updates and stronger community involvement.
+**Bolt Community Edition** is a community-driven fork of the original Bolt.new repository, developed to provide more frequent updates and stronger community involvement.
 The original Bolt repository shifted focus towards a commercial edition, leading to the creation of this fork to maintain an open-source, actively developed alternative.

 This edition closely follows the commercial version while encouraging open contributions and innovation from the community.